 Thousands of US troops began descending on Israel this week.
-Senior US military sources told debkafile Friday, Jan.
-6 that many would be staying up to the end of the year as part of the US-IDF deployment in readiness for a military engagement with Iran and its possible escalation into a regional conflict.
-They will be joined by a US aircraft carrier.
-The warplanes on its decks will fly missions with Israeli Air Force jets.
-The 9,000 US servicemen gathering in Israel in the coming weeks are mostly airmen, missile interceptor teams, marines, seamen, technicians and intelligence officers.
+Senior US military sources said that many would be staying up to the end of the year as part of the US-IDF deployment in readiness for a military engagement with Iran and its possible escalation into a regional conflict.

 The incoming American soldiers are officially categorized as participants in Austere Challenge 12, the biggest joint US-Israeli war game ever held.

 The maneuver was originally designated Juniper Stallion 2012.
 However, the altered name plus the comment heard from the exercise's commander, US Third Air Force Lt.
 Gen. Frank Gorenc, during his visit two weeks ago, that the coming event is more a "deployment" than an "exercise," confirmed that Washington has expanded its mission.
 The joint force will now be in place ready for a decision to attack Iran's nuclear installations or any war emergency.

 Our sources disclose that it was decided at the last minute in Washington and Jerusalem to announce the forthcoming Austere Challenge 12 on Thursday night, Jan.
 5, ahead of the bulletin released by Tehran about another Iranian naval exercise at the Strait of Hormuz to take place in February, although its 10-day drill in the same arena only ended Monday, Jan.